 Paddle size/shape

-Elongated paddles (typically 16.5" long and 7.5" wide) are usually the most powerful.
-As you'll see from my list, all the paddles are in and around this shape, with only slight variations.
+Elongated paddles (typically 16.5 inches long and 7.5 inches wide) are usually the most powerful.
+As you'll see from my list, most of the paddles are elongated.

 Paddle weight